MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2023

+- Learning Theory from First Principles. [[paper]](https://www.di.ens.fr/~fbach/ltfp/)
+  - Francis Bach.
+  - Key Word: Learning Theory; Book.
+  - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
+This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

 - Interpolation Learning With Minimum Description Length. [[paper]](https://arxiv.org/abs/2302.07263)
   - Naren Sarayu Manoj, Nathan Srebro.
   - Key Word: Minimum Description Length; Benign Overfitting; Tempered Overfitting.